catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 *******

-Catalyst Cloud is delivered out of three regions across New Zealand, one of which being dedicated to geo-replicated object storage.
-On the dashboard, you can specify which region to host your resources in depending on your needs, with the dropdown in the top left corner.
+Catalyst Cloud is delivered out of three regions across New Zealand, one of which being dedicated solely to geo-replicated object storage.
 Each region is completely independent and isolated (each with their own *control plane*), providing fault tolerance and geographic diversity.